OrangeFox86/DreamcastControllerUsbPico/README.md

 ## Note

 Changes in this fork:
-- Adjusted Maple write format for compatibility with Flycast
+- Adjusted Maple write format for compatibility with Flycast - see https://github.com/flyinghead/flycast/pull/1810
-- Disabled the echoing of Maple messages back to the serial port to optimize IO performance
+- Disabled the echoing of Maple messages back to the serial port
 - Changed build to host-1p version only

 Original Readme Follows